deNBI/cloud-user-docs/wiki/quickstart.md

 # Creating a Router and a Network

 **This section does not apply to the de.NBI cloud site Tübingen.
-If your project is scheduled to Tübingen please follow cloud site specific instructions [de.NBI cloud site Tübingen](https://cloud.denbi.de/wiki/Compute_Center/Tuebingen/)**
+If your project is scheduled to Tübingen please follow the cloud site specific instructions for the [de.NBI cloud site Tübingen](https://cloud.denbi.de/wiki/Compute_Center/Tuebingen/).**

 We want to create a network to get access to our in the near future launched instances.
 First, we get to the Network Topology page: ![nav network topology](img/User/nav_project_network_network_topology.png).
 When you click on **Graph** (red box), you should see this page: